NYCOpportunity/patterns-plugin-properties/README.md

 Option       | Type     | Description
 -------------|----------|-
 `dist`       | *String* | The output file for the CSS Custom Properties file.
+`ruleset`    | *String* | The rule-set properties will be attached to.
+Defaults to [`:root`](https://developer.mozilla.org/en-US/docs/Web/CSS/:root).
+May include multiple classes such as `:root, .dark`.
+This can be used to narrow the limit the scope of CSS Custom Properties.
 `properties` | *Object* | The CSS Custom properties object.
 Individual tokens can be added or they can be imported from the local **./config/tokens.js** file used by the [`tokens` command](https://github.com/CityOfNewYork/patterns-cli#tokens).

 **Config Sample**